Earl Lloyd

 Earl Francis Lloyd (April 3, 1928 – February 26, 2015) was an American professional basketball player and coach.
 He was the first African American player to play a game in the National Basketball Association (NBA).

 An All–American player at West Virginia State University, Lloyd helped lead West Virginia State to an undefeated season in 1948.
 As a professional, Lloyd helped lead the Syracuse Nationals to the 1955 NBA Championship.
+In 1971, Lloyd was hired by the Detroit Pistons as head coach, becoming the first non-playing black head coach of the NBA and fourth overall black head coach in NBA history.
 Lloyd was inducted into the Naismith Basketball Hall of Fame in 2003.

 Early life

-Earl Lloyd was born in Alexandria, Virginia, on April 3, 1928, to Theodore Lloyd, Sr. and Daisy Lloyd.
+Earl Lloyd was born in Alexandria, Virginia, on April 3, 1928, to Theodore Lloyd Sr. and Daisy Lloyd.
 His father worked in the coal industry and his mother was a stay-at-home mom.
 Being a high school standout, Lloyd was named to the All-South Atlantic Conference three times and the All-State Virginia Interscholastic Conference twice.
-Lloyd did attend a segregated school, but gives gratitude to his family and educators for helping him through the tough times and his success after school.
+Lloyd did attend a segregated school but gives gratitude to his family and educators for helping him through the tough times and his success after school.

-Lloyd was a 1946 graduate of Parker–Grey High School, where he played for Coach Louis Randolph Johnson.
+Lloyd was a 1946 graduate of Parker–Gray High where he played for Coach Louis Randolph Johnson.
 He received a scholarship to play basketball at West Virginia State University, home of the Yellow Jackets.
 In school he was nicknamed "Moon Fixer" because of his size and was known as a defensive specialist.